saasbook/hw-sinatra-saas-wordguesser/README.md

 Any gem specifications inside the `group :development` block will only be examined if bundle is run in the development environment.
 (The other environments you can specify are :test and :production, and you can define new environments yourself.)
 Gem specifications outside of any group block are assumed to apply in all environments.

-Say `rerun "rackup -p $PORT -o $IP"` in the terminal window to start your app and verify the app is running.
+Say `rerun -- rackup -p $PORT -o $IP` in the terminal window to start your app and verify the app is running.
 Note that you need to put everything except `rerun` in quotes in order to make the command unambiguous in Cloud9.
 Now any detected changes will cause the server to